chloealbright/DevHiveMind/Companies/_Money Talk/Signing with company.md

+---
+tags:
+  - employment
+author:
+  - jacgit18
+Status:
+Started:
+EditDate:
+Relates:
+---
+Ensure a smooth employment experience with these refined considerations:

+1. **Alignment of Job Description and Contract:**
-Pay attention to the job description and the position written on your contract on getting hired to make sure they match up because I can affect your salary band
+   Thoroughly review the job description against your contract to ensure alignment.
+Discrepancies can impact your salary band, so it's crucial to address any inconsistencies.

+2. **Understanding Salary Bands:**
-‍Salary bands refer to the minimum and maximum amount a company is willing to pay someone within a job level. ...
-Sometimes called pay bands, these ranges are an essential part of a company's compensation strategy.
+   Familiarize yourself with salary bands, the range a company is willing to pay for a specific job level.
+Recognize that these bands are integral to a company's compensation strategy.

-Ask how long is the probationary period is period of time at the start of a permanent full-time or part-time employment relationship that gives the employer the opportunity to assess whether their new employee is capable, reliable and suitable for the job.
-If the employee is not suited to the role, there are less obstacles to terminating the employee.

-Typically 2 weeks should be the same time they have to continue to if you're leaving or they making you leave

-Ask about notice period is the amount of time an employee has to give their company before leaving a job.

-If an employer gives a letter of dismissal or redundancy to an employee, they must also provide them with a fair leaving notice period before their employment ends.

-This allows time for you to find a new position, or for the employer to replace you.

-Ask about non-competes

-Companies can change your pay or job location etc ...
+3. **Probationary Period Clarification:**
+   Inquire about the probationary period, a crucial initial phase for assessing suitability.
+Ensure this period aligns with industry norms, typically around two weeks, facilitating a fair evaluation for both parties.

+4. **Notice Period Inquiry:**
+   Understand the notice period, the time required before leaving a job.
+Clarify if the company provides fair notice in case of dismissal or redundancy, allowing ample time for transition.

+5. **Non-Compete Agreements:**
+   Discuss non-compete clauses to comprehend any restrictions on future employment, salary changes, or job location modifications imposed by the company.

+6. **Salary and Benefit Verification:**
-Verify salary and benefit and when things are payable and timings of payable
+   Verify the details of your salary and benefits, including payment timelines.
+Ensure clarity on when payments are due and understand the overall compensation structure.

-Check out HR policies

-Looking to employment lawyers

-#employment
+7. **HR Policies Overview:**
+   Familiarize yourself with the company's HR policies.
+Understand the protocols for grievances, promotions, and any other workplace policies that may affect your employment.

+8. **Legal Consultation:**
+   Consider consulting employment lawyers to gain a comprehensive understanding of your rights and legal aspects related to employment.
+This proactive step can provide valuable insights and protect your interests.

+By paying attention to these key aspects, you'll be better equipped to navigate your employment terms, fostering a transparent and mutually beneficial relationship with your employer.